 Middle Tennessee winters are milder than what they see up north, but they are not gentle on a roof.
 Between hard freezes, the occasional ice or snow event, and the constant freeze-thaw cycle that pries at every small gap, winter has a way of turning a minor roofing issue into a leak.
-The best time to deal with that is before the cold arrives, while the weather is still on your side.
-Here is how to get your roof ready for winter.
+The best time to prepare your roof for winter is before the cold arrives, while the weather is still on your side.
+Here is how to prepare your roof for winter, step by step.

 The biggest winter threat to a Middle Tennessee roof isn’t deep snow — it’s water that freezes and thaws over and over.
 Water seeps into tiny cracks around shingles and flashing, freezes, expands, and forces those gaps wider.
 Repeat that cycle through January and a small flaw becomes a real leak.
-Add an occasional ice storm and the weight and meltwater it brings, and a little fall preparation goes a long way.
+Add an occasional ice storm and the weight and meltwater it brings, and a little work to prepare your roof for winter goes a long way.

 Start with the gutters